FC Rapid București: 1945–1970: The Railwaymen, a solid team

 After the war, Rapid returned to the Bucharest Championship in the 1945–46 season, finally finishing 4th.
 After this season the club returned to its old name, CFR (Căile Ferate Române – Romanian Railways), and entered the 1946–47 Divizia A season, the first official national season after the end of the war, and ended in 5th place, two points away from 2nd place (Carmen București) and 13 from 1st place (ITA Arad).
-In the following season, 1947–48, the team finished 3rd, behind CFR Timişoara and ITA Arad.
+In the following season, 1947–48, the team finished 3rd, behind CFR Timișoara and ITA Arad.
 In the 1948–49 season, "the White and Burgundies" finished 2nd, only five points behind IC Oradea.
 Also, on 20 March 1949, CFR București obtained the most lopsided victory in its entire history, 12–2 against CFR Cluj.

 The club played under the name Locomotiva in 1957.

 Under the influence of the communist regime installed in the country after 1945, the 1950s started with a change from an autumn-spring season to a spring-autumn one.
 In the 1950 season Rapid became Locomotiva, a name much closer to the Soviet version, Lokomotiv, a change imposed on all the teams that belonged to the Romanian Railways, but the Giuleștenii finished again in 2nd place.
 The first relegation to Liga II came in 1951 when the club was ranked 11th, losing a three-way contest by a goal against Locomotiva Târgu Mureș and Știința Timișoara.
 Promoted one year later, from 1st place in Liga II, with 10 points over the second-ranked (Locomotiva Iași), Rapid would finish the 1953 season in 5th place.
 In 1954 season Locomotiva, in 12th place, was relegated for the second time.
 However, "The White and Burgundies" returned after only one year to Divizia A, following a good showing for the team, including a 4th-place ranking at the end of 1956, only 5 points behind 1st place (CCA București).

 In the 1957–58 season, Romanian football returned to the autumn-spring system and "the Railwaymen" finished at the middle of the table, 8th out of 12.
 The end of the Soviet system also meant the end of Soviet team names, and in 1958 the team returned to the Austrian-inspired name of Rapid.
 In the following years, the team finished 4th and 10th at the end of the 1958–59 and 1959–60 seasons, respectively.

 In the 1950s, the squad included the following players: Valentin Stănescu, Gheorghe Dungu, Gh.
 Demeter, Dumitru Macri, Ion Mihăilescu, C. Simionescu, N. Cristescu, I. Ruzici, C. Socec, Ion Lungu, Bazil Marian, Andrei Rădulescu, Anton Fernbach-Ferenczi, Ștefan Filotti, Nicolae Roman, E. Avasilchioaie, D. Călin, L. Coman, A. Todor, N. Dodeanu, I. Langa, I. Olaru, Stere Zeană, and Gh.
 Milea, among others.